John Aaron Rawlins: Anti-Mormon policy

 In 1869, Grant sent Rawlins to Utah Territory in hopes he would recover from his declining health and in part to observe the condition of Mormons there.
 This was Rawlins second time in Utah, having traveled with Dodge to Salt Lake City, in 1867.
 Rawlins was very cool to his reception of Mormons in Utah including Mormon leader Brigham Young, whom he met twice, who was surrounded by a Mormon military escort.
 Inwardly, Rawlins was hostile to Young and the Mormon polygamists.
 When Rawlins returned to Washington he convinced Grant to develop a harsh policy against the religious sect.
-Rawlins also convinced Grant to appoint J. Wilson Shaffer Governor of Utah Territory.
+Rawlins also convinced Grant to appoint John Wilson Shaffer Governor of Utah Territory.
 Shaffer implemented a strict policy that was designed to keep the Mormons from rebelling from the United States.
 The Mormons, according to Grant, were in a militant state of rebellion over the issue of polygamy.
 Grant went on to arrest many Mormons, including Young, in a crackdown by federal marshals Grant believed would keep the Mormons from separating from the United States and to disrupt their practice of polygamy.

 Cuban insurrection

 In 1868, the Cuban Revolution began when rebels on Cuba tried to overthrow Spanish rule.
 Many Americans rallied behind the rebellion and began to sell war bonds in support of the recognition of Cuban belligerency.
 In 1869, President Grant's Secretary of State Hamilton Fish was unwilling to support the Cuban rebels since the United States had recently gone through the Civil War.
 Also at stake was negotiations for settlement of the Alabama Claims, that included the claim the British had recognized Confederate belligerency during the Civil War.
 The recognition of Cuban belligerency would have jeopardized negotiations between Britain and the United States.
 Secretary Rawlins, however, was strongly in favor of the recognition of Cuban belligerency and even advocated war with Spain, if necessary.
 Rawlins went to the press and stated the reasons why the United States needed to aid the Cuban rebels.
-Rawlins himself had controversally accepted $28,000 in Cuban War bonds that would have been given face value if the Cuban rebels were recognized by the United States.
+Rawlins himself had controversially accepted $28,000 in Cuban War bonds that would have been given face value if the Cuban rebels were recognized by the United States.
 Political infighting over recognizing Cuban belligerency took place in Grant's Cabinet.
 Secretary Fish, however, was able to convince Grant over Rawlins' impassioned arguments not to intervene in Cuba.
 At this time Rawlins was becoming increasingly ill and was confined to his bed.